yungcypo/Obsidian/Git.md

 ### git add .
 Adds all files

+### git add -p \<file>
+Allows you to `git add` more precisely, just some lines for example
+It will show you a chunk of your code and you can do following:
+- `y` - yes - add this chunk
+- `n` - no - do not add this chunk
+- `s` - split - split chunk into smaller pieces
+- `e` - edit - manually edit and pick lines

 ## git restore --staged \<file>
 Removes added files

+## git rm --cached \<file>
+Removes files that already have been on git, but keeps them on device

 ## git commit
 Makes commit